pquiring/javaforce/repo/fedora/readme.txt

 This is the JavaForce RPM Repository.

-You will need to install dpkg-dev package: sudo yum install createrepo rpm-sign
+You will need to install dpkg-dev package: sudo dnf install createrepo rpm-sign

 Run gpg to create the key to sign the packages: gpg --gen-key